 If any point on the hull, below the LWL, lies further aft than the aft end of the LWL, then a vertical projection of that point up to the surface of the water shall be taken as the aft end of LWL for all purposes under this rule.
-Note that the rudder is not considered to be a point on the hull for purposes of this section of the measurement rule.
+Note that the rudder is not considered to be a point on the hull.